 We love using wreaths to decorate our doors, and they’re a great way to add a bit of seasonal decor.
 Queen of the Household makes this easy for us by showing us how to turn plastic bags into any kind of wreath you want.

-Kids will enjoy making these blooms from Kids Activities Blog out of plastic bags.
-There are so many ways you can use these flowers – in decor, crafts or seasonal DIYs.
+Kids will enjoy making these blooms from the Kids Activities Blog out of plastic bags.
+There are so many ways you can use these flowers – in decor, crafts, or seasonal DIYs.

 Making a blanket out of plastic bags?
-Instructables shows us its possible!
+Instructables show us it’s possible!
 You’ll need a good amount of plastic bags, but you can still make it – and it looks quite cozy too!

 18. Plastic Bag Kite